rija1/druponrinpoche/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 2.9.5 =
+* Better fix for PHP notice in autoptimizeImages.php.
+* Further improvements to the exit survey.

+= 2.9.4 =
+* Fix for 2 AMP compatibility issues (toolbar JS & lazyload JS).
+* Fix for PHP notice in autoptimizeImages.php.
+* Change default for "lazyload from nth image" from 0 to 2 (only applies to new installations).
+* Improvements to the exit survey.
+* Enjoy the end-of-year celebrations, there are great Autoptimize things to come in 2022! ;-)

 = 2.9.3 =
 * Improvement: add logic to autoptimize_404_handler.php to differentiate between different multisite sites.